KazaiMazai/Puredux/README.md

 Check out the [PureduxSwiftUI Docs](Docs/PureduxSwiftUI.md) for more details:

-### PureduxUIKit
+### UIKit Bindings

-UIKit bindings to connect UI to PureduxStore
+UIKit bindings to connect UI to Puredux Store

 - Clear path to data-driven UIViewControllers
 - Presentation data models aka.
 'Props' can be prepared on Main or Background queue